Major Harris (American football): "The Play"

 Against Penn State in 1988, as the play clock wound down, Harris forgot the play he had called in the huddle.
 As soon as the ball was snapped, the entire West Virginia team went in one direction and Harris went the other.
-He faked out the entire Penn State team leaving no fewer than seven tacklers grabbing air on the way to a thrilling touchdown—and one of the more memorable plays in WVU history.
+He faked out the entire Penn State team leaving no fewer than seven tacklers grabbing air on the way to a touchdown—and one of the more memorable plays in WVU history.
 The Mountaineers won the game, 51–30.

 Harris's coach, Don Nehlen, said of the run, "I had called 37 and he ran 36.
 Everybody else on our offense went one way, and Major went the other.
 He literally ran through the Penn State defense for a touchdown of about 30 yards.
 After he scored, Major came to the sideline and apologized.
 He said, "My fault, Coach."
 People still ask me about that play all of the time...If there was a contest for most exciting player, Major would win it hands down."